openconfig/featureprofiles/feature/experimental/bgp/otg_tests/bgp_override_as_path_split_horizon_test/README.md

 ## Topology

-DUT Port1 (AS 65501) ---eBGP --- ATE Port1 (AS 65502)
+ ATE Port1 (AS 65502) --- DUT Port1 (AS 65501) ---eBGP --- ATE Port2 (AS 65503)

 ## Procedure

 *  Establish BGP Session: Configure and establish an eBGP session between the DUT (Port1) and the ATE (Port1).
 *  Baseline Test (No "allow-own-in"):
     *  Advertise a prefix from the ATE (e.g., 192.168.1.0/24) with an AS-path that includes AS 65501 (DUT's AS) in the middle (e.g., AS-path: 65502 65500 65501 65499).
-    *  Verify that the DUT rejects this route due to the presence of its own AS in the path.
+    *  Verify that the ATE Port2 doesn't receive the route. due to the presence of its own AS in the path.
     *  Validate session state and capabilities received on DUT using telemetry.
 *  Test "allow-own-as 1":
     *  Enable "allow-own-as 1" on the DUT.
         *  Re-advertise the prefix from the ATE with the same AS-path.
         *  Verify that the DUT accepts the route.
-        *  Check the DUT's BGP table to confirm the route is installed with the correct next-hop and AS-path.
+        *  Verify that the ATE Port2 receives the route.
         *  Validate session state and capabilities received on DUT using telemetry.
 *  Test "allow-own-as 3":
     *  Change the DUT's configuration to "allow-own-as 3".